 [(l)] (k) The Department will establish a State Assessment Validation Advisory Committee (Committee).
 The Committee shall advise the Department on its plans to conduct the validity study and review and provide feedback on its findings.
-The Department and the Committee will investigate the use of a certificate based on industry approved standards and performance on a NOCTI exam as an alternative pathway to graduation and will make a report and recommendation to the Board by January 10, 2011. [(m)] (1) (N) At least once every 5 years, the Department will contract with a qualified, independent research organization to perform a validity study of the Keystone Exams using generally accepted education research Standards.
-These studies will determine, at a minimum, the degree to which the Keystone Exams and performance level cut scores are valid for the purposes for which they are used; aligned with State academic standards; aligned with performance levels of other states; internationally benchmarked; and predict college and career 22 PA Code Chapter 4 success.
+The Department and the Committee will investigate the use of a certificate based on industry approved standards and performance on a NOCTI exam as an alternative pathway to graduation and will make a report and recommendation to the Board by January 10, 2011. [(m)] (N) At least once every 5 years, the Department will contract with a qualified, independent research organization to perform a validity study of the Keystone Exams using 22 PA Code Chapter 4 Final-form rulemaking #006-326 October 18, 2013 generally accepted education research Standards.
+These studies will determine, at a minimum, the degree to which the Keystone Exams and performance level cut scores are valid for the purposes for which they are used; aligned with State academic standards; aligned with performance levels of other states; internationally benchmarked; and predict college and career success.
 In addition, all Keystone Exams, performance level descriptors and cut scores will be subject to the best available forms of content, criterion and consequential validation.
 (O) THE DEPARTMENT WILL ESTABLISH A STATE ASSESSMENT VALIDATION ADVISORY COMMITTEE.
 THE COMMITTEE SHALL ADVISE THE DEPARTMENT ON ITS PLANS TO CONDUCT THE VALIDITY STUDY AND REVIEW AND PROVIDE FEEDBACK ON ITS FINDINGS.

-(P) THE DEPARTMENT AND THE STATE ASSESSMENT VALIDATION ADVISORY COMMITTEE WILL INVESTIGATE THE USE OF A CERTIFICATE BASED ON INDUSTRY APPROVED STANDARDS AND PERFORMANCE ON A NOCTI EXAM AS AN ALTERNATIVE PATHWAY TO GRADUATION AND WILL MAKIE A REPORT AND RECOMMENDATION TO THE BOARD BY JANUARY 10, 2011. § 4.51C.
+(P) THE DEPARTMENT AND THE STATE ASSESSMENT VALIDATION ADVISORY COMMITTEE WILL INVESTIGATE THE USE OF A CERTIFICATE BASED ON INDUSTRY APPROVED STANDARDS AND PERFORMANCE ON A NOCTI EXAM AS AN ALTERNATIVE PATHWAY TO GRADUATION AND WILL MAKE A REPORT AND RECOMMENDATION TO THE BOARD BY JANUARY 10, 2011.

+§ 4.51C.
 PROJECT-BASED ASSESSMENT.

-[(n) If a student is unable to meet the requirements in § 4.24(b)(1)(iv)(A) (relating to high school graduation requirements), the student may supplement a Keystone Exam score through satisfactory completion of a project-based assessment as provided in subsection (o).
-Points earned through satisfactory performance on one or more project modules related to the Keystone Exam module or modules on which the student scored below proficient shall be added to the student's highest Keystone Exam score.
-The total shall count as one-third of a student's final course grade, as provided in subsection (f)(8). (o)] (m) (A) The Department will develop a project-based assessment system that is aligned with the modules for each [of the ten] THE Keystone [Exams] Exam IN LITERATURE, ALGEBRA I, BIOLOGY, COMPOSITION, AND CIVICS AND GOVERNMENT, for students who are unable to demonstrate proficiency on a Keystone Exam or Keystone Exam module OR IF § 4.4(D)(4) APPLIES.
+[(n) If a student is unable to meet the requirements in $\S 4.24(b)(1)(iv)(A)$ (relating to high school graduation requirements), the student may supplement a Keystone Exam score through satisfactory completion of a project-based assessment as provided in subsection (o).
+Points earned through satisfactory performance on one or more project modules 22 PA Code Chapter 4 Final-form rulemaking #006-326 October 18, 2013 related to the Keystone Exam module or modules on which the student scored below proficient shall be added to the student's highest Keystone Exam score.
+The total shall count as one-third of a student's final course grade, as provided in subsection (f)(8). (o)] (m) (A) The Department will develop a project-based assessment system that is aligned with the modules for each [of the ten] THE Keystone [Exams] Exam IN LITERATURE, ALGEBRA I, BIOLOGY, COMPOSITION, AND CIVICS AND GOVERNMENT, for students who are unable to demonstrate proficiency on a Keystone Exam or Keystone Exam module, OR IF § 4.4(D)(4) APPLIES.

 (1) (B) The project-based assessment system shall be administered by schools and scored by [regional] Statewide panels composed of teachers, principals and curriculum specialists assembled by the Department.
 The [regional] Statewide review panels shall score student projects according to scoring protocols and rubrics developed by the Department.
-(2) (C) [Students] A student in grade 12 who has not demonstrated proficiency on a Keystone Exam or Keystone Exam module may qualify to participate in one or more project-based assessments if the student has met all of the following conditions: $\{(1)\}$ Has taken the course.
+(2) (C) [Students] A student in grade 12 who has not demonstrated proficiency on a Keystone Exam or Keystone Exam module may qualify to participate in one or more projectbased assessments if the student has met all of the following conditions: $\{(1)\}$ Has taken the course.